 Amy Dunagin

-Amy Dunagin is an assistant professor of history, specializing in the cultural and
+Amy Dunagin is an associate professor of history, specializing in the cultural and

 political history of Britain and its empire.
 Her research focuses on how Britons